Skip to main content

 Working with Shadow Fields

-Shadow fields are a powerful tool that allows you to create new fields in a Data Collection by pulling in information from one or more fields across one or more data sources.
+Shadow fields are a powerful tool that allow you to create new fields in a Data Collection by pulling in information from one or more fields across one or more data sources.
 Shadow fields calculate their value based on a formula that you specify.
 For example, a shadow field could be a concatenation of two different fields, or something a lot more advanced as picking from two different field values based on the precedence of fields specified in the formula.
 In essence, shadow fields act as a form of calculated field where a formula is used to get data from different data sources or a value based on the AQL syntax.

 Shadow Field Expressions